CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/deprecation.md

 This means that Meraki may offer newer, more performant alternatives over time to satisfy developer use cases currently met in whole or in part by existing operations and/or versions.
 When this happens, Meraki will:

-1. Mark the operation or version as deprecated in the OAS.
+1. Mark the deprecated operation or version as deprecated in the OAS.
 2. Provide documented alternatives to the operation or version.

 We encourage developers to take advantage of the improvements and migrate their applications to the latest offerings.
 In any case, it is the developer's responsibility to migrate their applications to non-deprecated offerings prior to the sunset date for that offering.